makohda/IDRC_first_step_course_2018/README.md

 - go to ftp download site ftp://ftp.ncbi.nlm.nih.gov/pub/clinvar/ > vcf_GRCh37 > to download clinvar data
 - get clinvar_20180729.vcf.gz (probably, this is latest, now)

+_If downloading was slow, I will distribute this file._

 On the other hand, we should make known genes of ARHSP file.
 You can survey known genes of ARHSP using OMIM or GeneReview (skip today).
 `$ echo -e "AP4B1\nAP4E1\nAP4M1\nAP4S1\nAP5Z1\nC12orf65\nC19orf12\nCYP2U1\nCYP7B1\nDDHD1\nDDHD2\nERLIN2\nFA2H\nGAD1\nGBA2\nGJC2\nKIF1A\nPNPLA6\nSPG11\nSPG20\nSPG21\nSPG7\nTECPR2\nVPS37A\nZFYVE26" > ARHSP_known_genes.txt`